-Follow the instructions in Table 1-1 to configure the inventory directory information.
+Follow the instructions in Table 2-1 to configure the inventory directory information.
 For more help, click on the screen name in the table below, or click the Help button in the GUI.

-Inventory Directory and Group Screens Table 1-1
+Table 2-1 Inventory Directory and Group Screens

-No. Screen Description and Action Required 1 Specify Inventory Directory Screen (UNIX Only) Specify the Oracle inventory directory and group permissions for that directory.
+No. Screen Description 1 Specify Inventory Directory (UNIX Only) The Specify Inventory Directory screen appears every time the installer starts on a UNIX machine.
+Specify the Oracle inventory directory and group permissions for that directory.
 The group must have write permissions to the Oracle inventory directory.
 Click OK to continue.
-2 Inventory Location Confirmation Screen (UNIX Only) Run the createCentralInventory.sh script as root.
+2 Inventory Location Confirmation (UNIX Only) The Inventory Location Confirmation screen appears after you specify the Oracle inventory directory.
+Run the create CentralInventory.sh script as root.
 Click OK to continue.

-1.2.5 Installation Screens and Instructions
+2.2.5 Installation Screens and Instructions

-Follow the instructions in Table 1-2 to install the Application Developer software.
+Follow the instructions in Table 2-2 to install the Application Developer software.